kpouchias/Rent-Price-Prediction/README.md

 # Rent Price Prediction in Thessaloniki Greece
-In this project I tried to predict the rent price of an apartment located in Thessaloniki Greece, as well as the best model I can use for that purpose.
+In this project I tried to predict the rent price of an apartment located in Thessaloniki Greece, as well as determine which is the best model I can use for that purpose.

 ## Webscrape.
 I created a Python script in VS Code, to help me aqcuire the Data from a real estate page, and then I saved them as a csv file.
 The attributes Ι recorded for its house were the following: